 Southeast Center, Sharon Hill

-For more information, and a schedule of this year’s workshops at your campus, please contact the Career and Counseling Center.
+The Career & Counseling Center offers career-related workshops through-out the semester.
+For more information, and a schedule of this year’s workshops at your campus, please contact the Career & Counseling Center or click here.

 Programs for community members

+Thinking about a change in career direction?
+Considering a return to the work world after some time away?
 The College serves its community as well as its students.
-The Career and Counseling Center offers a variety of career guidance courses for community members who are not students at the College:
+The Career & Counseling Center offers a variety of career guidance courses for community members who are not students at the College:

 The College also offers a wide range of community services, some of which may be helpful to community members who are seeking work or considering a career change.
 Click here to learn more about the Workforce Entry Center, PA CareerLink and New Choices Career Development Program.